pandorasNox/presentations/04-local-kubernetes-development/slides/slides.md

 ---
-title: the different shades of local kubernetes development
+title: No one needs a real cluster | Kubernetes - a local path
 separator: <!-- ========== ========== ========== -->
 verticalSeparator: <!-- ---------- ---------- ---------- -->
 theme: sky